Small Camper Remodel Tips, Ideas, & Makeover Cost

 We used this set of scones for the lighting above the couch area as they were within our price range.
 For the bedroom lighting, we still used the scone lights.
 We went for these ceiling lights since they have a perfect industrial vibe.

-We used these lighting bulbs for our dining room since they were affordable.
-We bought everything in pairs since we wanted to create another for our house, but you can easily buy everything in singles.
+We used these affordable lighting bulbs for our dining room.
+We bought everything in pairs because we wanted to create another for our house, but you can easily buy everything in singles.

 9. Change the Windows